agormp/greedysub/README.md

 ### Keepfile

-Using the option `-k <NAME OF KEEPFILE>` the user can specify a list of names for items that must be retained in the subset no matter what (even if some of them are neighbors).
+Using the option `-k <PATH TO KEEPFILE>` the user can specify a list of names for items that must be retained in the subset no matter what (even if some of them are neighbors).
 This KEEPFILE should be a text file listing one name to be retained per line

 ```
 abc1